Public Records & Services in Oakhurst

 Economy & Demographics

 Oakhurst's economy is heavily driven by its thriving tourism industry, with many local businesses catering to visitors exploring the nearby Yosemite National Park and Sierra National Forest.
 Major employers in the area include the Yosemite/Sequoia Tourism Council, local hotels and restaurants, and outdoor recreation outfitters.
-The community also has a strong agricultural presence, with various farms and orchards contributing to the local workforce and economic vitality.
+The community also has a strong agricultural presence, with various farms and orchards contributing to the local workforce.

 Elections & Voter Records